 (in Polish) Philosophical Problems of Science A 3800-ISP-PPSA-23

-The tutorials are devoted to the issues dominating the contemporary philosophy of biology.
-First, a panorama of themes belonging to the discipline is outlined, and the status of biology as science is entertained.
-Next, biological definitions of life are discussed, and both the history and the main – philosophically interesting – theses of the theory of evolution are presented.
-A careful consideration is given to the concepts of gene, species, fitness, and adaptation as well as to the controversy over the units and levels of natural selection.
-The debate on the alleged tautological character of the claim that only the fittest will survive is scrutinized.
-Methodological aspects of the Darwinian revolution and the place of teleological language in biology are explored.
+The tutorials are devoted to key issues in contemporary philosophy of biology.
+They begin with an overview of the main themes within the discipline and a discussion of the status of biology as a science.
+Biological definitions of life are examined, followed by an exploration of the history and the philosophically significant theses of the theory of evolution.
+Particular attention is given to the concepts of gene, species, fitness, adaptation, and function, as well as to the ongoing controversy over the units and levels of natural selection.
+The debate concerning the alleged tautological nature of the claim that "only the fittest survive" is critically assessed.
+Methodological aspects of the Darwinian revolution and the role of teleological language in biological explanation are also explored.

-The image of human nature that emerges from biological theories and data is considered.
-Students familiarize themselves with biological explanations which leverage game theory to account for the evolution of altruistic behavior and motives.
-The results of the analysis are compared to the historical and contemporary philosophical concepts of human nature and social contract.
-The relevance of biological conclusions and solutions to the problems proper to normative ethics and metaethics is explored.
-Participants investigate evolutionary explanations of the origin and function of religion, and the views that different religions take on the theory of evolution.
-Students acquire a basic knowledge of the paradigm of evolutionary psychology and memetics, and of the attempts of the latter to model cultural evolution upon biological evolution.
+The tutorials consider the image of human nature that emerges from biological theories and empirical data.
+Students become familiar with biological accounts of the evolution of altruistic behavior and motivation, particularly those drawing on game theory.
+These accounts are compared with both historical and contemporary philosophical concepts of human nature and theories of the social contract.
+The relevance of biological findings for questions in normative ethics and metaethics is examined in depth.
+Participants also investigate evolutionary explanations for the origin and function of religion, as well as the varying responses of different religious traditions to the Darwinian theory of evolution.
+Finally, students gain a basic understanding of the paradigm of evolutionary psychology and of memetics, including attempts to model cultural evolution on biological principles.

 Type of course